Susan Scholz

-Susan Scholz is an associate professor, Harper Faculty Fellow and interim dean at the University of Kansas School of Business.
+Susan Scholz is a professor, Harper Faculty Fellow and associate dean at the University of Kansas School of Business.
 Her academic interests lie in Accounting and Information Systems, more specifically Financial Accounting, Restatement of Financial Statements, and the Market for Auditing and Consulting Services.

 Education

 She received her B.A. in Accounting from The University of Utah and her Ph.D (Business) from University of Southern California.

 Honors

 She received the Deloitte Wildman Award by AAA in 2006.

 She served on the Accounting Horizons editorial board.